alidastgheib/alidastgheib/README.md

 -->

 ### About me
 ##### I am an experienced researcher and developer of machine learning algorithms and deep learning models.
-I have a solid background in statistical learning theory as well as programming expertise in different frameworks and languages.
+I have a solid background in statistical learning theory as well as programming competence in different frameworks and languages.